-‘Diablo Winds’ spark historic wildfires in Wine Country
+‘Diablo Winds’ spark historic wildfires in California wine country

 It’s peak wildfire season in California, and today is shaping up to be one of the worst days in state history.
 More than 31 blazes are currently underway statewide.

-Overnight, more than a dozen wildfires have sprung up in and around Napa and Sonoma Counties — also known as “Wine Country,” just north of San Francisco — prompting rushed evacuations of more than 20,000 people.
+Overnight, more than a dozen wildfires have sprung up in and around Napa and Sonoma counties — also known as “wine country,” just north of San Francisco — prompting rushed evacuations of more than 20,000 people.
 In an attempt to speed the flow of relief and firefighting equipment and make the National Guard available, Governor Jerry Brown has declared a state of emergency.

 The Northern California firestorm has quickly burned tens of thousands of acres, and is encroaching on neighborhoods in several places.
 At around 3 a.m.
 Monday, a Cal Fire official told a local television station that there was “no hope of containment right now.”